 Lenzing Fibers state that the required blend composition must be a minimum of 30% in order to be able to use the brand name.

-Made from wood pulp cellulose, lyocell (see below) is produced in a solvent spinning process that is organic, sustainable and uniquely revolutionary.
-The only current lyocell manufacturer in the United States is Lenzing Fibers, and the company markets the product under the trademarked brand name Tencel as a soft, absorbent, durable, versatile, and eco-friendly fibre.
+The only current lyocell manufacturer in the United States is Lenzing Fibers, and the company markets the product under the trademarked brand name Tencel as a soft, absorbent, durable, versatile and eco-friendly fibre.

 Lyocell the facts

 - Lyocell is considered an eco friendly biodegradable fabric made using petrochemical derivatives.

 - Lyocell could be viewed as being a hybrid, it is a man made fibre made from naturally organic materials.